Animals Take Turns Talking During Conversations, A New Study Reports

 Humans have always held some fascination with animal communication.
 But what about communicating with animals?
 Recently, Engadget reported on the possibilities of animal-translation technology in the future.
 Amazon, for example, is reportedly working on a “pet translator.”
 Some believe that this sort of technology could be available in the next decade.

-Another company, called Zoolingua, is “working to develop technologies that will decode a dog’s vocalizations, facial expressions and actions and then tell the human user what the dog is trying to say.”
+Another company, called Zoolingua, is “working to develop technologies that will decode a dog’s vocalizations, facial expressions, and actions and then tell the human user what the dog is trying to say.”
 The inventor, Slobodchikoff, says that the technology he’s working on is proprietary so he cannot disclose details, but it reportedly will use AI.

-Con Slobodchikoff Started Zoolingua to Develop an Artificial Intelligence Animal Translator https://t.co/vn1i8oxo4r via @secondnexus

 The idea of animal-translation technology has also prompted questions of whether it’s necessary at all, whereas others doubt that it’s possible to translate animals based on our human biases and language.
 Regardless, some companies will undoubtedly press on to develop such a technology, as the market for consumer goods for pets is continually growing.
 Even the founder of Zoolingua is unsure of what animals might have to say.

 “We don’t have any evidence that dogs are communicating or thinking about their plans, hopes, last night’s dreams or fantasies.
 This is not to say they don’t have plans, hopes, dreams and fantasies: I expect they do… We don’t have behavioral evidence, and you couldn’t find it in a scan of the brain.
-For now, we just don’t know.
+For now, we just don’t know.”